costrojs/costrojs.github.io/tutorial/index.md

 Welcome to the Costro tutorial.
 You'll learn a quick start guide and the most important concepts to easily start building quick web apps.
 You can also view the [Docs](/docs/installation) and the [Playground](/tutorial/playground).

-## What is Costro?

-Costro is a new lightweight framework with a different approach: helping you **build fast web applications** with a **low level of dependency**.
-If you are concerned about your app's loading performance, this library makes sense as it is extremely lightweight compared to the competition _(only 3 KB)_.

-Costro allows you to create components with store and a router in one lightweight easy-to-use package.
-It does not use virtual DOM because it is, by definition, slower than carefully crafted manual updates.

-**Motivation**

-1. Finding the framework that matches your needs without impacting web performance is not that easy these days.
-Popular librairies generally embed more and more code as the community and popularity increase.
-2. Single Web Applications do not benefit from page reloading to improve performance, so the JavaScript code embedded during the first load is heavier.
-3. In addition, we do not use 100% of the features included in the frontend frameworks and generally, the dependency part can be larger than the actual written code.

 ## Downloading Costro

 First, make sure you've installed [Node.js](https://nodejs.org/en/download).
 When you're ready, in a terminal, run: